Tin Cup

-Tin Cup is a 1996 American romantic comedy sports film co-written and directed by Ron Shelton, and starring Kevin Costner and Rene Russo with Cheech Marin and Don Johnson in major supporting roles.
-The film received generally positive reviews from critics and grossed $75.8 million against its $45 million budget.
+Tin Cup is a 1996 American romantic comedy sports film co-written and directed by Ron Shelton, and starring Kevin Costner and Rene Russo with Cheech Marin, Linda Hart and Don Johnson in major supporting roles.
+The film was released by Warner Bros. on August 16, 1996 and received generally positive reviews from critics and grossed $75.8 million against its $45 million budget.
 Costner received a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.